 Feasibility Study Grants reimburse up to 50 percent of the costs of studies to evaluate the feasibility of developing water conservation, reuse, and storage projects.
 This competitive funding opportunity helps individuals and communities investigate whether a proposed project idea is actually feasible and worth pursuing.
 Grants are offered on an annual basis, with applications due each fall.
-As of August 1, 2018 $2.5 million is available for grants.
+As of August 2020, approximately $1 million is available for grants.

 Water Project Grants & Loans

 Water Project Grants and Loans provides funding for projects that will help Oregon meet its instream and out-of-stream water supply needs and produce economic, environmental, and social/cultural benefits.
 This competitive funding opportunity is meant for implementation-ready projects.
 Grants and loans are offered on an annual basis, with the applications due each spring.
-As of August 1, 2018 $13.8 million is available for grants or loans.
+The Department has approximately $3 million available for the 2021 funding cycle.